 Data can be indeed a messy, complicated pile of figures.
 Or it can be a great tool that navigates us along our journey in the influencer marketing world.
 With this overview hopefully we gave you a little guidance on how to unleash its full power 😉

 If you are keen on learning more about the usage of X-Ray, check out our super quick tutorial video!
-Or in case you already made up your mind and are ready to start analyzing, sign up for free by clicking here 😎
+Or in case you already made up your mind and are ready to start analyzing, check our X-Ray Scan tool here 😎